stampit-org/stampit/README.md

 ## What is a Stamp?

 A stamp is a composable factory function created by calling `stampit()`.
-When invoked the factory function creates and returns object instances assigning:
+When invoked the factory function creates and returns an object instance assigning:
  ```js
  var myStamp = stampit().
    methods({ doSomething: function(){} }). // methods each new object instance will have